 Since 2006, we’ve invited scientists, seafood experts, authors, fishermen, and others to lead important conversations about the Gulf of Maine ecosystem and economy as part of our Sea State event series.

-After a brief hiatus as we rebuilt the Cohen Center for Interactive Learning for the all-new LabVenture experience, we’re excited to continue the Sea State tradition with some notable updates.
+After reimagining our Cohen Center for Interactive Learning for the all-new LabVenture experience, we’re excited to continue the Sea State tradition with some notable updates.

 Along with the physical changes to the space, we’re updating the learning experience for attendees to make it less formal and more interactive.
 That means we’ll break from the traditional lecture style to incorporate more small-group discussion and other interactive elements.